 \subsection{Example 1: Ring}

-For a ring with different widths (a.k.a. annulus) in $\mathbb{R}^2$, we consider the example with width $d=1.5$ and outer radius $R=1.5$.
-We sample 300 points $(r,\theta)$ at random in the square $[0,1]\times[0,2\pi]$, and then we use a standard parameterization $(r,\theta)\mapsto(R+rd\cos\theta,R+rd\sin\theta)$ to map the points $(r,\theta)$ onto an area in $\mathbb{R}^{2}$ as shown in Figure \ref{fig:Example-1:-Ring}.
-The example has only one connected component and a single 1-cocycle.
+For our first example, we consider a ring (a.k.a. annulus) in $\mathbb{R}^2$, with width $d=1.5$ and inner radius $R=1.5$.
+We sample 300 points $(r,\theta)$ at random in the square $[0,1]\times[0,2\pi]$, and then we use a standard parameterization $(r,\theta)\mapsto((R+rd)\cos\theta,(R+rd)\sin\theta)$ to map the points $(r,\theta)$ onto an area in $\mathbb{R}^{2}$ as shown in Figure \ref{fig:Example-1:-Ring}.
+The example manifold has only one connected component and a single 1-cocycle.
 We choose the most significant cocycle and obtain circular coordinates for this dataset.
-We can see the concentration of constant edges in circular coordinates with generalized penalty function, yet there are few constant edges in the $L_2$ case.
+We can see the concentration of constant edges in circular coordinates computed with the generalized penalty function, and fewer ones in the $L_2$ case.